hoanganh1999/Tutorital.md/CodingTutorial2.md

     }
 }

-## 2.The Coding part for the 2D Enemy AI Follow
+## 2. The Coding part for the 2D Enemy AI Follow
 ### Creating variables
 - In the Script, under the public class make a public float called 'speed' this is used to control how fast does the enemy follow after the player in the scenne.
 Then create a private transform called 'target' this vatiable is used to hold the obkect that the enemy is supposed to run after. after this create a public float called 'stoppingDistance' this this used to stop the enemy from coming to too close to the player.